-Contemporary still life artist Eric Wert has been painting professionally for 20 years and has had his work featured in 13 solo exhibits, as well as over 100 group shows and art fairs around the U.S. and abroad.
-His solo show, “Other Life” at Gallery Henoch, runs from September 24 – October 17, 2020.
-With nearly 20 oil paintings and graphite drawings, it will be his largest exhibit to date, as well as his first solo show in New York.
+Contemporary still life artist Eric Wert has been painting professionally for 20 years and has had his work featured in many solo exhibits, as well as over 100 group shows and art fairs around the U.S. and abroad.

 With this guest blog post, go behind the scenes of how Wert creates realistic, Dutch-inspired still life paintings of subjects that are common, yet “unknowable.”

 BY ERIC WERT

 What I love most about painting is observing a subject so intensely that everyday associations melt away and it becomes something unfamiliar—like repeating a word over and over until it loses meaning and becomes just a sound.
 The experience of painting common subjects reveals just how unknowable they truly are.
 The more I look, the more mysterious the world becomes: we are on an alien planet enveloped by other life.

 My work has a clear connection to still lifes of the Dutch Golden Age.
 Back then, scientists were artists and artists were scientists.
 For motivation, I study the work of painters from that era, such as Rachel Ruysch, Jan De Heem, and Otto Marseus van Schrieck.
 While I admire their virtuosity, I especially love them because they are so strange.
 They achieve an insane sense of clarity that allows you to see even the most banal subjects with freshly peeled eyes.